Recovering the homology of immersed manifolds: Conclusion

 \section{Conclusion}

-In this paper we described a method to estimate the tangent bundle of a manifold $\MMo$ immersed in the Euclidean space, based on a sample of its image.
+In this paper we described a method to estimate the tangent bundle of a manifold $\MMo$ immersed in a Euclidean space, based on a sample of its image.
 This estimation is stable in Wasserstein distance.
 Using the DTM, we are able to estimate the homotopy type of $\MMo$.
-Moreover, via the DTM-filtrations, we can define a filtration of the space $E\times \matrixspace{E}$, whose persistence module contains information about the homology of $\MMo$.
+Moreover, via the DTM-filtrations, we can define a filtration of the space $\R^n\times \matrixspace{\R^n}$ whose persistence module contains information about the homology of $\MMo$.

-The robust estimation of tangent bundles of manifolds opens the way to the estimation of other topological invariants than homology groups---such as characteristic classes---a problem that will be addressed in a further work.
+The robust estimation of tangent bundles of manifolds opens the way to the estimation of other topological invariants than homology groups---such as characteristic classes---a problem that will be addressed in further works.